 - A. Early Retirement Stipend for Employees Hired Before July I, 2008.
 The Board of Education shall provide an early retirement stipend to administrators who elect to retire and are at least 55 years of age and who have a minimum of twenty-five (25) years of teaching/administrative experience of which ten (10) were in the Eau Claire system.
 Administrators who meet the above requirements would receive an annual stipend of 20% of that Administrator's base for their current position.
 The base is Level A of that Administrator's current salary grade.
 For each additional year of local experience beyond ten, an administrator would receive an additional 1% up to a total of 35%.
-Administrators who elect early retirement will receive the benefits of the next year's settlement.
-The stipend will be paid monthly over a five (5) year term. - B. Insurance for Employees Hired Before July 1, 2008.
+The stipend will be paid monthly over a five (5) year term. - B. Insurance for Employees Hired Before July I, 2008.
 The Board of Education will provide hospitalsurgical, dental, and prescription drugs insurance to all retirees.
-The amount paid shall not exceed the contractual limit in effect for each of the three years following retirement.
-Thereafter, the amount paid would be the same rate paid the third year of early retirement (for eligible participants) and beyond until the employee becomes eligible for Medicare.
+The amount deposited shall be the district contribution on the date of retirement.
 No retiree may remain in the District health insurance group after becoming eligible for Medicare.